 Roadmap for the PARM Process

 By the end of June 2016, an official roadmap for the PARM process was developed in collaboration with the CAADP focal point (based at the Ministry of Planning).

 Risk Assessment Study (RAS)

 In September 2016, a call for proposal was launched to identify experts/service providers to conduct the Risk Assessment Study.
-CEIGRAM was selected and contracted for the study.
-The contract was signed in December 2016 and the study was completed in May 2017.
-PARM will publish the full report after final validation from the Government of Liberia.
+CEIGRAM was selected and contracted for the study, which conducted from December 2016 to May 2017.

 Identification of Country Liaison Officer

-A Country Liaison Officer was identified in October 2016 and contracted in December 2016 to support the coordination and implementation of activities in lure of the PARM process in Liberia.
+Also, as ARM processes in Liberia expand, the need for a country coordinator became necessary.
+A Country Liaison Officer was, therefore, identified and contracted by December 2016 to support the coordination and implementation of all PARM activities in Liberia.
 The selection process was finalized jointly by PARM and the CAADP/PARM focal point at the Ministry of Planning.

 Capacity Development (CD1) Seminar